 There can also be links to external documents in a text document in the content pane.

 Clicking on an external document link causes a "proxy document" to appear in the content pane.
 The proxy document is a placeholder for the actual external document, and contains a link that will bring up the actual external document in an external viewer.
-In future versions of DBDOC the proxy document will probably contain a thumbnail of the external document.

 When you click on the link to an external document, Hyperview attempts to locate the actual document on your filesystem or in a networked location.
 Hyperview checks the following locations in this order: